 This sheet is about exposure to Vibrio in a pregnancy or while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This information is based on available published literature.
+It should not take the place of medical care and advice from your healthcare provider.

 What is Vibrio?

 There are two ways that people can be exposed to Vibrio.
-One way is by eating raw or undercooked shellfish (like oysters) that came from seawater where there is Vibrio bacteria.
+One way is by eating raw or undercooked shellfish (like oysters) that come from seawater where there are Vibrio bacteria.
 The other way is by exposing an open wound or sore to seawater that has Vibrio bacteria.
 Vibrio is usually not passed from person to person.

-How can I found out if I am infected with Vibrio?
+How can I find out if I am infected with Vibrio?

 A healthcare provider can test stool (poop) for Vibrio.

 Seawater that takes over an area after a hurricane or flood might contain Vibrio bacteria.
 Avoid exposing open wounds or sores to seawater or floodwater by wearing boots and other protective gear.
 Even a scrape in the skin can be an opening for the Vibrio bacteria to enter.
 If a wound is exposed to seawater or floodwater, wash the area with soap and clean water as soon as possible.
-After floodwaters have dried, the Vibrio bacteria can no longer survive so the risk of infection should not be a concern.
+After floodwaters have dried, the Vibrio bacteria can no longer survive.

-Eating raw or undercooked shellfish that contains Vibrio can cause a stomachache and diarrhea.
+Eating raw or undercooked shellfish contaminated with Vibrio can cause a stomachache and diarrhea.
 This type of infection is not usually dangerous.
-However, it is important to drink plenty of fluids to help prevent dehydration.
-See a healthcare provider if it symptoms becomes severe or lasts a long time.
+However, it is important to drink plenty of fluids to help prevent side effects of dehydration (not having enough water in the body).
+See a healthcare provider if symptoms become severe or last a long time.

-People usually get sick from Vibrio 1-3 days after eating contaminated shellfish or after exposing a wound to contaminated seawater.
-People who have liver disease or a weak immune system are much more likely to become seriously ill from a Vibrio infection.
-People that have symptoms should see a healthcare provider.
+People usually get sick from Vibrio 1 to 3 days after eating contaminated shellfish or after exposing a wound to contaminated seawater.
+People who have liver disease or a weak immune system are much more likely to become very ill from a Vibrio infection.

 I have Vibrio.
 Can it make it harder for me to become pregnant?